soumya813/Notes-App/ERROR_HANDLING_IMPROVEMENTS.md

 # Error Handling and Validation Improvements

-This document outlines the comprehensive error handling and validation improvements made to the Notes App.
+This document outlines the comprehensive error handling and validation improvements made to NOTEZY.

 ## Overview of Improvements